na-na-hi/renget/archive/vpmdcloverpb.md

 ###Augustus
 >Male Oshawott.
 Quiet nature.
->Worked a desk job in freight forwarding that he liked, now is a small aquatic mammal.
+>Worked a desk job that he liked, now is a small aquatic mammal.
 >For lack of any better options, lives down at the Capim Town Docks until the guildhall dorms are finished.
 >Book smart, but didn't know much of anything about PMD before finding himself here.
-Pretty clueless about the ins and outs of dungeoneering, or certain items beyond oran berries and apples.
-Not a strong fighter due to this lack of knowledge (including moves) combined with his generally passive nature.
-However, he will act when needed.
+Pretty clueless to begin with about the ins and outs of dungeoneering, or certain items beyond oran berries and apples, but he's slowly learning. ~~Not a strong fighter due to this lack of knowledge (including moves) combined with his generally passive nature.
+However, he will act when needed.~~
+>Currently knows Razor Shall and Icy Wind.
+His general strategy when fighting is to chill the enemy with Icy Wind and follow up with a Slash or Razor Shell from his scalchop.
+Physical wounds hurt more when you're cold, right?
+Prefers not to fight, but doesn't hesitate when he's needed to.
 >Will absentmindedly play his scalchop in his hands when anxious or thinking.
->Can overthink and get paralyzed by indecision at times, otherwise tends to be rather decisive.
+>Can overthink and get paralyzed by indecision over small/insignificant things at times, otherwise tends to be rather decisive.
 >Doesn't talk much and prefers to spend time alone.
 This is especially apparent when among those he doesn't know well, but is very open and talks more among friends.
 Despite playing it off as cool, he's secretly resentful he never got a partner to begin with and gets lonely.
 >Will (silently) talk to himself if alone.
 >Enjoys card games (particularly ["31"/"Cat"](https://bargames101.com/31-card-game-rules/)) and music.